cakephp/phinx/docs/en/migrations.rst

 Limit Option and MySQL
 ~~~~~~~~~~~~~~~~~~~~~~

+When using the MySQL adapter, there are a couple things to consider when working with limits:

+- When using a ``string`` primary key or index on MySQL 5.7 or below and the default charset of ``utf8mb4_unicode_ci``, you
+must specify a limit less than or equal to 191, or use a different charset.
-When using the MySQL adapter, additional hinting of database column type can be
+- Additional hinting of database column type can be
 made for ``integer``, ``text``, ``blob``, ``tinyblob``, ``mediumblob``, ``longblob`` columns.
 Using ``limit`` with
 one the following options will modify the column type accordingly: